 Leveraging his experience directing major innovation initiatives with global brands including Humana Insurance, Procter & Gamble and Johnson & Johnson, Michael consults with a diverse mix of companies in the creation and commercialization of internal innovation practices and teams.
 In his private practice, Michael also consults with leading retailers, CPG and service brands in the development of market entry strategies, brand positioning, consumer segmentation, and product launches and the facilitation of executive team workshops and strategic planning sessions for the infusion of innovation into day-to-day operations.

-Professor Rebecca Walker Naylor teaches the "Consumer Behavior" elective course in which MBAs learn a better understanding of how and why consumers choose, use, and evaluate goods and services.
-In her research, Professor Naylor is examining how consumers make decisions when they don’t have complete information as well as when they encounter health and environmental friendly products.
+Professor Rebecca Walker Reczek teaches the "Consumer Behavior" elective course in which MBAs learn a better understanding of how and why consumers choose, use, and evaluate goods and services.
+In her research, Professor Reczek is examining how consumers make decisions when they don’t have complete information as well as when they encounter health and environmental friendly products.

 University of Texas at Austin

-In Professor Naylor’s Consumer Behavior course MBA students apply theories developed in marketing, psychology, and other behavioral sciences to learn to better predict how consumers will respond to different marketing activities.
+In Professor Reczek’s Consumer Behavior course MBA students apply theories developed in marketing, psychology, and other behavioral sciences to learn to better predict how consumers will respond to different marketing activities.

 What books are you reading right now?